dankamongmen/notcurses/USAGE.md

-  uint64_t echannels; // channels used for empty space uint32_t tattrword; // attributes used for input uint32_t eattrword; // attributes used for empty space char* egc;          // egc used for empty space int physrows;
+  uint64_t echannels; // channels used for empty space uint32_t tattrword; // attributes used for input uint32_t eattrword; // attributes used for empty space const char* egc;    // egc used for empty space int physrows;
   int physcols;
   bool scroll; // allow more than the physical area's worth of input